Decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces: Decomposable operators on distinct spaces (Construction of )

-We begin with a lemma which describes the boundedness of operator $M_F$ through an additive set function.
-Particularly we obtain the dependence of the optimal constant $K$ on the domain of definition:
+We begin with a lemma, which plays a key role in the proof of the main result (the necessary part).
+It describes the boundedness of operator $M_F$ through a set function of special type.
+This kind of result was originated by the works of S.~Vodopyanov and A.~Ukhlov (e.g. \cite{U93,VU10,VU04}), where the boundedness of composition operators on Lebesgue and Sobolev spaces was studied.
+In our setting it allows to obtain the dependence of the optimal constant $K$ on the domain of definition:

 for all $f\in \left(\int_{A}^{\oplus}W_t\,d\mu\right)_{L^p}$, where $A\subset T$.